SpeakInCode/laravel-uikit/README.md

 With a better Webpack build process using Laravel Mix and Browser-Sync

-1. Install Laravel like normal `laravel new <project_name>`
+1. Install a new Laravel project like normal `laravel new <project_name>`

-2. Download this repo, then copy and replace the existing `/resources` and `webpack.mix.js` with the ones found in this repo.
+2. Download this repo, then copy and replace the existing `/resources` directory and `webpack.mix.js` file, with the ones found in this repo.

 3. Update the `proxy` and `host` to use your local domain in the `webpack.mix.js` file within the `.browserSync()` method.